ppjotrek/RSA/README.md

 RSA algorithm implementation in javascript.
 Has some nice UI!

 FOR NOW: displays RSA algorithm variables, encodes message to ASCII values and encrypts the message with RSA values generated randomly.

-TBA:

-- decrypting
-- separate generating keys (without encrypting)
+Decodes message afterwards with previously generated private key.